 And again, I give credit to those few Democrats who went against their party and co-sponsored this bill, even though it did not even receive a hearing.

 It should be noted that our local newspaper, the Columbian, chose to mention this at the very bottom of an article, Lawmakers approve wide range of legislation, where it would least likely be read.

-Most disturbing was seeing that within days of Alycia’s murder and the arrest of the transient Level III sex offender accused and confessed in her murder, our legislature in Olympia was pushing forward with a bill to ease restrictions on some sex offenders.
+Most disturbing was seeing that within days of Alycia’s murder and the arrest of the transient Level III sex offender accused and confessed in her murder, our legislature, including Sen. Craig Pridemore in who’s district the murder happened, voted for a bill to ease restrictions on some sex offenders.

 SB 5288 passed in the Senate by a 38 to 8 vote by a bi-partisan vote, leading me to believe many see it as a cost cutting measure.
 Surely the safety of our children and protecting them from sexual predators would be more important than other areas receiving taxpayer funds, but it doesn’t appear so.

 The bill is before the House currently, so we will see where their priorities lie.

 Throughout America, websites are popping under the guise of Citizens for Change that also distort sex offender laws and call for easing of restrictions on so called lesser offenders or those that have not been caught re-offending for a certain period of time.

 They throw up a smoke screen by always mentioning those few cases where teens are caught up in offender cases or other cases considered minimal, by them.
 One even once told me that stronger laws “do more harm than good!”
 I wonder who is harmed more by stiffer penalties for these repeat offenders?